daki4/code_checker/archived/code-running.md

 1. **Open Judge System**

-   - **Dependency on Windows Server**: The OpenJudgeSystem introduces a notable dependency on Windows Server, which may pose challenges for users seeking cross-platform compatibility.
+     - <span style="color:red">**Dependency on Windows Server**</span>: The OpenJudgeSystem introduces a notable dependency on Windows Server, which may pose challenges for users seeking cross-platform compatibility.
 This reliance on a specific operating system can limit deployment flexibility and may not align with the preferences or infrastructure of all users.

      - **Configuration Challenges**: Configuring the Open Judge System is a cumbersome process.
 The dependency on Windows Server adds complexity to the setup, also adding proprietary software as a dependency, and the fact that the backend for this system is not designed to be scalable beyond a running instance make it not suitable for extraction and use just by itself.

-   - **Internal Libraries**: Most implementations, such as Open Judge System and DOMJudge, have internal libraries that are not easily modifiable or extractable.
-   They are tightly integrated into the overall stack and lack standalone usability.

 2. **DOMJudge**

    - **Manual configuration**: DOMJudge requires the user to manually configure a lot of the infrastructure around the running part of the code, allowing you to use your own compilers, interpreters, and change versions of the languages as you wish.
 Problem with this is the user needs to be profficient with the OS and be careful when configuring the runners, as it is quite easy to allow an execution leak and spoil the results.
 This is also intertwined with the system, telling it what compiler is available, and is not easy to port over to an API if it was not engineered to be taken out from the beginning.

-- **Mix of programming languages**: As DOMJudge is written in PHP and C, the code running component is also written in both languages, making it a maintenance nightmare for this project.
+   - <span style="color:red">**Mix of programming languages**</span>: As DOMJudge is written in PHP and C, the code running component is also written in both languages, making it a maintenance nightmare for this project.

    - <span style="color:green">**Accurate runtime results**</span>: DOMJudge
      provides the user with accurate resource usage information after every submission.

 ## Conclusion